 - The use of this building is very limited – about 50 hours a year.

-- The concrete concourses to the side of the WEL Networks Stand are considered structurally sound.
+- The terraces in front of the stand and the concrete concourses to the side of the WEL Networks Stand are not earthquake prone.
 The main area of interest is the original grandstand structure – the covered area.

 Please be assured we are taking this one step at a time, and have informed all our stakeholders.